Mehsana: Places of worship

 Simandhar Swami Jain Derasar is a temple located near Modhera crossroads.
 It is 161 ft long, 97 ft broad and 107 ft high.
-The central deity (moolnayak) of the temple is a 12 ft white idol of Simandhar Swami in lotus position (padmansa).
+The central deity (moolnayak) of the temple is a 12 ft white idol of Simandhar Swami in lotus position (padmasana).
 The temple was established in 1971 under guidance of Jain monk Kailassagarsuri.

 There is a temple dedicated to Ayyappa established by the South Indian community and a Gurdwara Sahib established by the Sikh community near the Radhanpur crossroads on State Highway 41.

-Christian churches include Mar Gregorious Orthodox Syrian Church.
+Christian churches include Mar Gregorios Orthodox Syrian Church.